Batterii/objection-paginator/README.md

 the dot-separated object path at which they can find their cursor values within your denormalized result objects.
 You also may need to specify table names in addition to column names, if you are joining in a table that has some shared column names.
+Otherwise you'll end up with ambigious column name errors.

 The `valuePath` is actually always present, but it defaults to whatever you provide as the column name.
-If you need to specify a full `table.column` specifier, you will very likely have to update the `valuePath` as well.
+If you need to specify a full `table.column` specifier, you may have to update the `valuePath` as well.

 If, for example, I have a Food model where each food has a unique integer id, and I keep track of people's favorite foods using a `favoriteFoodId` column,